Demky/PythonLibrariesAndFrameworks/http_server/readme.md

 :droplet: A Simple HTTP Server with Python (i discovered it when I did the tutorial from _Phaser_  ) :

+*With HTTP server you can turn any directory in your system into your web server directory.
+The only thing you need to have installed is Python.*

 If you need a quick web server running and you don't want to mess around with setting up Apache or downloading an app, then Python can help.
 Python comes with a simple built-in HTTP server, which can serve files from any local folder.
 Naturally the only thing you need to have installed is Python